Matcha, matcha, matcha.

 - Category: Breakfast

-And the toppings are where the extra fun come into play — you can top yours with The Coconut Cult Probiotic coconut yogurt, blueberries, and Pearl Butter Matcha Coconut butter like me, or you can add the classic butter and maple syrup combo like my man did.
+And the toppings are where the extra fun come into play — I topped mine with The Coconut Cult Probiotic coconut yogurt, blueberries, and Pearl Butter Matcha Coconut butter or you can add the classic butter and maple syrup combo like my husband did.
 Either way, they are simply delicious.